PROJECT

 Coordination:

 Dr.-Ing.
-Katja Piesker (Scientific Director of the Head Office and Head of the Architecture Department of the German Archaeological Institute, DAI)
+Katja Piesker (Scientific Director and Head of the Division of Building Archaeology at the DAI’s Head Office)

 Team: